williamslab/ped-sim/README.md

 parent specification entry.

 `<parent_specifications>` is optional.
 The default parent assignments are given above.
-The format of the specifications is:
+The format of the specifications is any of:

-    [current_branches]:<[parent_branch1]<_[parent_branch2]>>
+    [current_branches]:
+    [current_branches]:[parent_branch1]
+    [current_branches]:[parent_branch1]_[parent_branch2]
+    [current_branches]:[parent_branch1]_[parent_branch2]^[parent_branch2_generation]

-Here `[current_branches]` contains a range of branches from the current generation whose parents are specified after the ':' character.
+Here `[current_branches]` contains a range of branches from the current generation whose parents are specified after the `:` character.
 This can be a single branch or comma separated list of branches such as `1,2,3` or, for a contiguous range you can use a hyphen as in `1-3`.
 Any combination of contiguous ranges and comma separated sets of branches are allowed such as `2-5,7,9-10`.

 If no text appears after the ':', the indicated branches will contain founder individuals.
-For example, `1-3,5:` indicates that branches 1 through 3 and 5 should contain founders.
+For example, `1-3,5:` specifies that branches 1 through 3 and 5 should contain founders.

-Currently the parents are required to be either founders or individuals from the previous generation.
-Thus in generation *g* > 1, each parent must be from generation *g-1* or be founders.

-If only `[parent_branch1]` is listed, the reproducing parent from that branch has children with a founder spouse.
+If only `[parent_branch1]` is listed, the reproducing parent from that branch in the previous generation has children with a founder spouse.
 So for example, `1,7:2` indicates that branches 1 and 7 will be the children of an individual from branch 2 in the previous generation and a founder spouse.
 Because these branches are listed together, they will contain full siblings.
 To generate these branches as half-sibling children of branch 2 the specification should be `1:2 7:2`.
 Here, branch 2 contains the parent of both individuals, but the separate specifications for branches 1 and 7 ensures that that parent has children with two different founder spouses, making the children in the branches half-siblings.

-If two parents are listed as in `[parent_branch1]_[parent_branch2]`, the two reproducing parents in the indicated branches (from the previous generation) have children.
+If two parent branches are listed as in `[parent_branch1]_[parent_branch2]`, the two reproducing parents are from the indicated branches in the previous generation.
 Thus, for example, `2,4:1_3` indicates that branches 2 and 4 from the current generation are to be the children of the reproducing parents in branches 1 and 3 in the previous generation.

+To have parents from different generations, the format is `[parent_branch1]_[parent_branch2]^[parent_branch2_generation]`.
+Here, one parent (the first one listed) is required to be in the previous generation and the second parent comes from some other generation.
+Because the children are in the current generation, the generation of both parents must be earlier than the current one.
+As an example `2:1_3^2` indicates that branch 2 in the current generation has parents from branch 1 in the previous generation and branch 3 from generation 2.

 The simulator keeps track of the constraints on the sex of the parents implied by the requested matings and will give an error if it is not possible to assign